Trump claims suggestion of using disinfectant to kill coronavirus ‘sarcastic’

 Doctors dismiss US president’s comments as ‘irresponsible and dangerous’

-US president Donald Trump has claimed he was being sarcastic and testing the media when he raised the idea that injecting disinfectant or irradiating the body with ultraviolet light might treat coronavirus.
+US president Donald Trump has claimed he was being sarcastic and testing the media when he raised the idea that injecting disinfectant or irradiating the body with ultraviolet light might kill the coronavirus.

-“I see the disinfectant where it knocks it out in a minute,” Mr Trump said on Thursday.
-“One minute!
-And is there a way we can do something by an injection inside or almost a cleaning?
-Because you see it gets in the lungs ... so it’d be interesting to check that.”

-In fact disinfectants can be poisonous when swallowed.
-External exposure can burn the skin, eyes and lungs.
+Mr Trump said at a Thursday news briefing that scientists should explore whether inserting light or disinfectant into the bodies of coronavirus patients might help treat the respiratory illness caused by the virus.

+At an Oval Office event on Friday, he sought to walk back those comments while also seeming to continue to advance his theory that disinfectants and sunlight might ultimately help within the body.

-On Friday, Mr Trump said he was testing the media.
-“I was asking a question sarcastically to reporters like you just to see what would happen,” he told a briefing in the White House.
+“I was asking a question sarcastically to reporters like you just to see what would happen,” he told journalists.

-“When I was asking a sarcastic — a very sarcastic question to the reporters in the room about disinfectant on the inside, but it does kill it, and it would kill it on the hands and that would make things much better.
-That was done in the form of a sarcastic question to a reporter.”
+His remarks on Thursday, directed at doctors in the room on his coronavirus task force, did not come across as sarcasm.

+Pressed repeatedly about the issue on Friday, Mr Trump said he was not encouraging people to ingest disinfectant.

 Linda Bauld, professor of public health at the University of Edinburgh, said: “There could be quite serious adverse consequences from what Mr Trump said.
 Disinfectants are meant to kill outside the body.”